 Like any freshly purchased product, a hiking water bottle or a new hydration bladder is likely to smell musty.
 Conversely, a container that has been used multiple times can also be the source of an unpleasant odor and taste due to the many bacteria that accumulate inside.

+There is unfortunately not much to do against this since these are installed during multiple manipulations (opening and closing the gourd or opening and closing the valve of the pipette of the water bag) or simply in contact with our mouths!
 And if you are used to filling your water bottle with coffee or energy drinks, the deposits will give them enough to develop.
 So is all lost?
 Absolutely not, and I’ll a few techniques to give you to get rid of odors.

-See how to clean a hydration bladder or a hiking bottle step by step:
+Let’s see how to clean a hydration bladder or a hiking bottle step by step:

 Maintaining Your Hiking Bottle or Hydration Bladder Over Time: The Secret!